wagtail/rfcs/text/115-write-api.md

 #### v2 API

+v2 will be fully supported until v3 reaches feature parity:

+- v3 grows read endpoints, matching v2 shapes where practical.
-We will follow our [deprecation policy](https://docs.wagtail.org/en/latest/releases/release_process.html#deprecation-policy).
-Here are the expected steps:
+- v2 enters deprecation per our [deprecation policy](https://docs.wagtail.org/en/latest/releases/release_process.html#deprecation-policy).

-- v3 ships in v8.0 with **read parity** for all v2 endpoints (Pages, Images, Documents).
-- v2 is marked deprecated in that release, with a deprecation warning logged on each v2 request.
-- v2 endpoints remain functional until removal in v9.0

-TBC: v2 is released as a standalone package in a new version of [wagtailapi_legacy](https://github.com/wagtail/wagtailapi_legacy).
-This is desirable but the package is archived in PyPI.

-Note: we currently target LTS releases for May, so v7.4 LTS in May 2026 and the next one would be in May 2027 if based on our schedule.
-Do we want an LTS release that includes both v2 and v3?
+- v2 may be extracted to [wagtailapi_legacy](https://github.com/wagtail/wagtailapi_legacy) — **TBC**, the package is currently archived on PyPI and would need reviving.
+- After enough of a deprecation phase, v2 will be removed from Wagtail core.

+This deferral avoids breaking existing headless deployments while the write API matures.

 #### admin API

 The admin API will be fully removed / replaced with v3 as part of the release that introduces v3.
+It is minimal (pages explorer only) and unused by most projects.

 #### Migration support

-Here are options - TBC based on other design decisions:
+Here are options, to be confirmed based on implementation choices:

-- A documented mapping of v2 endpoints → v3 equivalents, with deltas highlighted.
+- A documented mapping of v2 read endpoints → v3 equivalents, with deltas highlighted (when v3 read parity ships).
-- Where shapes match, the v2 URL prefix could 302-redirect to the v3 equivalent for simple GETs — **TBC**, depends on schema compatibility.
-- Compatibility tests in CI to assert v3 read responses match v2 for the same resource for as long as v2 is supported.
+- Compatibility tests in CI to assert v3 read responses match v2 for the same resource.

 ### Documentation